morsliomar-cloud/PFE-SIEM-/AUDIT.md

 | **Finding** | `syslog_alert.sh` checks `GET /syslog-{today}`.
 If Logstash routes to data streams (current state), this always returns zero docs — a dangerous false-negative. |
 | **Risk** | MEDIUM |
 | **Fix** | After applying fix 1.2 (route to `syslog-*`), this script works correctly.
 As a defensive measure, make the index check dynamic: `curl -s localhost:9200/_cat/indices/syslog-*?v`. |

----

-### 2.5 🟠 run-elasticsearch.sh — DELETED
-This script has been removed from the repository.
-It started a standalone Elasticsearch with `xpack.security.enabled=false`, which was incompatible with the production `docker-compose.yml` security configuration and posed a data corruption risk if run accidentally.

----

 ## Domain 3 — Indexing & Storage